hacomono-lib/type-assurer/docs/src/content/docs/reference/typeGuards/json.md

 ---
-title: jsonifiable
+title: JSON
-description: A Type Guard Utility functions for checking if a value is Jsonifiable.
+description: A Type Guard Utility functions for checking if a value is JSON like
 ---
-A Type Guard Utility functions for checking if a value is Jsonifiable.
+A Type Guard Utility functions for checking if a value is JSON like.

-"Jsonifiable" is a value that can be converted to a JSON string, using `JSON.stringify(value)` without causing member omissions.
+"JSON like" means a value that can be converted to a JSON object string using `JSON.stringify` without missing object members, or a value that can be converted to a JSON primitive value.

 :::note
 If the value is an object, it checks whether the result of `JSON.parse(JSON.stringify(value))` is exactly the same as the original object.

 If the object has a method, it will not be included in the result of `JSON.stringify`, so it will not match exactly.

-However, WellKnown Symbols are not included in the result of JSON.stringify and are not referenced, so they are not included in this check.
+However, [WellKnown Symbols](https://developer.mozilla.org/ja/docs/Web/JavaScript/Reference/Global_Objects/Symbol#well-known_symbol) are not included in the result of JSON.stringify and are not referenced, so they are not included in this check.

-Also, if there is a toJSON method at the root, it checks the result of that method.
+Also, if there is a [toJSON](https://developer.mozilla.org/ja/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#tojson_%E3%81%AE%E6%8C%99%E5%8B%95) method at the root, it checks the result of that method.

 e.g.